Get exclusive member benefits & effect social change. Join Today

 Repetitive activities, such as typing, can also trigger or worsen carpal tunnel syndrome.
 Taking frequent breaks and resting your hands can reduce symptoms and alleviate the need for a surgical procedure.

 However, if pain, numbness, or weakness continues or worsens even after experimenting with nonsurgical methods, your doctor may recommend carpal tunnel release.
-Before scheduling your procedure, your doctor will perform an electromyogram (EMG) test to check for abnormal muscle electrical activity, which is common in carpal tunnel syndrome.
+Before scheduling your procedure, your doctor may perform a nerve conduction test and electromyogram (EMG) test to check for abnormal muscle electrical activity, which is common in carpal tunnel syndrome.

 There are two ways to perform carpal tunnel release: open carpal tunnel release and endoscopic carpal tunnel release.